Healthy Homes Assessment Papakowhai

 Draught Stopping Papakowhai

-If a draught could be noticed from gaps that are not adequate or holes that it requirements to be sealed.
+If a draught is felt through gaps that are too large or holes the area requirements to be closed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

 See the full details of the Healthy Homes draught stopping requirements.